157: PROUD TO BE A CRAZY HORSE STORYTELLER

 While Sasquatch was cool, the main reason my photographer wanted to spend time in “downtown” Keystone was because he noticed the National Presidential Wax Museum was located about a thousand feet south of Dahl’s Chainsaw Art display.
 I was actually surprised Tom wanted to visit the wax museum because I know how much he hates tourist traps – and in my mind, that museum spelled the word T-R-A-P in capital letters.
 Even when the three of us entered the museum, I had hoped my photographer wouldn’t place me near any of the wax Presidents; primarily because I envisioned them to appear cheesy at best – in other words, candles with arms and legs.

 Before I could say “Madame Tussauds”, however, I found myself standing within a few feet of Betsy Ross as she held her flag in front of George Washington.
-At that moment, I was hooked; the first handful of displays were extremely lifelike and I was very impressed.
+At that moment, I was hooked; the first handful of displays were extremely lifelike, and I was very impressed.
 Quite frankly, I was proud to pose with the Presidents behind me.
 The museum had lived up to its billing – “All 45 Presidents depicted in stunning visual recreations of iconic moments in U.S. presidential history.”
 Twenty minutes into our tour, however, my enthusiasm began to sour.
 First, I discovered about ten of the Presidents, including my favorites James K. Polk and James Garfield, were depicted as busts and displayed in small individual glass-covered cases – not “iconic historic moments”.
 And second, a handful of the wax figures looked nothing like the President they supposedly represented.
 Ronald Reagan looked as though his face had partially melted; Bill Clinton resembled a 60-year old Elvis Presley in a suit; and George H.W.
 Bush and Jimmy Carter’s likenesses were ridiculously poor.
 I hate it when I’m right, which is most of the time.
 I could tell Tom was disappointed as well; until he arrived at the gift shop, that is.
 My “thrifty” photographer managed to find a nice bronze bust of Thomas Jefferson for only twelve bucks and I knew how much he likes busts.

 The National Presidential Wax Museum in Keystone, South Dakota.
 In the distance, above the ‘Gift Shop’ sign in the window, was Mount Rushmore.